macmcmeans/localDataStorage/wiki-extra/Memory-Requirements2.md

 ⑴ includes the namespace prefix (6 bytes, in this example)<br>
 ⑵ includes the data type marker flag (always 1 byte)<br>
 ⑶ text compression—even on a small scale—makes an impact (uncompressed this string consumes 24 bytes, not 17)<br>
-⑷ note that string length is inconsequential (13 in this case); for storage the only metric that counts is byte count
+⑷ note that string length is inconsequential (13 in this case); for storage the only metric that counts is byte count<br>
+⑸ dates are automatically stored compressed, providing a degree of obfuscation as well<br>
+⑹ numbers (floats and integers) are automatically stored compressed, providing a degree of obfuscation as well